-But it’s the marks on her that have caused a panic in Harper’s Crossing.
+But it’s the markings that have caused a panic in Harper’s Crossing and the neighboring city New Hope.
 The number “9” is drawn on her arm in the bright red color of fresh blood.
 It isn’t a tattoo or a scar and it can’t be washed off.
 From all indications, it’s just a part of her, like a strange birthmark that didn’t show up until now.

-But the town has seen this before.
-Twenty years ago, a sorcerer serial killer terrorized the town.
-He took six victims before being caught.
-Each of them had a number somewhere on their body, just like Minnie Turner, from “1” to “6.”
+The region has seen this before.
+Twenty years ago, a serial killer terrorized the region.
+He took seven victims (the first four from New Hope, but the last three from Harper’s Crossing) before being caught.
+Each of them had a number somewhere on their body, like Minnie Turner, from “1” to “7.”

 That serial killer is on death row now and scheduled to be executed in a few months.
-Is this a new serial killer?
-A copycat?
-Or did they not catch the real killer back then?
+Is this a copycat?
+An accomplice?
+Or did they arrest the wrong man two decades ago?

-And what about the numbers “7” and “8”?
-Are there two other victims waiting to be found?
+And what about the number “8”?
+Is there another victim waiting to be found?

 This list is by no means complete, but a few prominent inspirations are listed below.